-The Morelle de Balbis shrub is not standard fare at the local garden center or nursery.
-It is neither a litchi nor a tomato and quite hard to find in North America.
+Litchi tomatoes, also known as Morelle de Balbis shrub, isn't standard fare at the local garden center or nursery.
+It is neither a litchi nor a tomato and is difficult to find in North America.
 Online suppliers are your best bet for starts or seed.
-Get to know what is a litchi tomato, and then give it a try in your garden.
+Get to know what is a litchi tomato and then give it a try in your garden.

 What is a Litchi Tomato?